Summary: The life of Natasha Romanova in vignettes.

 The tutor places a gentle hand on Natalya's shoulder.
-"You know how important this is to your country."
+"You know how important this is to us."

-"No, it isn't," Natalya says, shrugging away the man's hand.
+"But it isn't," Natalya says, shrugging away the man's hand.
+"It's not important."

 "It's not?
-Then why does your government want you to learn it?"
+Then why would we ask you to learn it?"
 Natalya pauses.
-This was a trap, and she feels so stupid for walking right into it.
+This is a trap, and she feels so stupid for walking right into it.
+The cool air of the library raises goosebumps on her arms.
 She clenches her fists together over the textbook.
 "The government knows best what you need.
 Do you believe this, Natalya?"

 The tutor smiles indulgently.
 "Good.
 Then—"

-The tutor sighed.
-He seemed to be going in circles with this girl in this argument.
+The tutor sighs.
+Natalya's heart falls at the look on his face.
 "Of course you do, Natalya.
-You have an exceptional aptitude for marksmanship, and our leader greatly approves."
-Natalya allows herself a prideful smile.
+It is not often that someone as young as you becomes so accomplished."
+His tone is indulgent, praising, and Natalya allows herself a prideful smile.
 "But in order to use those skills, you need a target.
 And to accomplish your future missions, you have to know all about your target—where they come from, what they know, what they do.
 This knowledge will help ensure your safety as well."

 The tutor nods, seemingly pleased with her answer.
-"You raise a good point, Natalya.
-We would all gladly give our lives for our government, for our Soviet Union.
-But I'm sure you can see the benefits of completing a mission while staying alive."
+"You are not wrong, Natalya," he says, "we would all gladly lay down our lives for our cause.
+But can't you see the benefits of being able to complete a mission while staying alive?"

 Natalya frowns and folds her arms over her chest.
-She looks back down at the textbook, angry at being proven wrong.
+She looks back down at the textbook and faces a bright red portrait of her flag, angry at being proven wrong.
 "I suppose so."

-Her frown gradually becomes a neutral line, and her tutor leaned closer.
+Her frown gradually becomes a neutral line as she stares at the red of the Soviet Union's proud banner.
+Her tutor leans closer.
 "We would never want you to fail your country.
 Do you want to disappoint us?"

 "I know, Natalya.
-There are a great many things that we do that no one finds enjoyable, or would ever do by choice."
-The tutor chuckles, always kind and firm, "Teaching history is not my favorite way to spend my time."
+There are many things we must do that we do not find enjoyable."
+The tutor chuckles, always kind but firm.
+"Teaching history is not my favorite way to spend my time."